Stability of Weighted Majority Voting under Estimated Weights: Preliminaries

 \section{Preliminaries}

-In this section, we outline a formal framework to support our study of the stability of Weighted Majority Voting decision mechanism.
-Note that capital letter represents random variable, lower case represents non-random variable.
-Bold letter represents a vector of multiple variables, non-bold letter represents single variable.
+In this section, we outline a formal framework to support our study of the stability of Weighted Majority Voting decision rule.
+Note that the capital letters represent random variables, and the lower cases represent non-random variables.
+The bold letters represent a vector of multiple variables, and the non-bold letters represent single variables.

-Consider a general decision making situation, a decision maker is faced with two possible decisions $\options = \{o_1, o_2\}$ and only one of them is correct.
-The decision maker receives feedback from sources, where the set of sources is $\sources = \{s_1,..,s_n\}$.
-The feedback from the sources may or may not reflect the correct decision, randomly from the perspective of the decision maker.
-Random variable $\Fv$ models feedback of the sources, with $\fb$ as a sample: $\fb {\in} \Fb, \fb = (f_1, \dots, f_n)$. $f_i$ is an outcome of variable $F_i$, representing the decision option suggested by source $s_i : s_i \in \sources$ and $f_i \in \options$.
-Similarly, the random variable $C$ determines which of the two options is actually correct.
-A decision mechanism is a function: $\ds : \Fb \to \options$.
-The quantity that the decision maker hopes to optimise is the probability of making the correct decision: $\prob(\ds(\Fv) = C)$.
+Consider a decision-making scenario, a decision maker is faced with multiple possible decisions $\options = \{o_1, \dots, o_K\}$ and only one of them is correct.
+The random variable $\corre$ determines which of the options is actually correct, e.g., $\corre {=} o_1$ if $o_1$ is the correct decision.
+The decision maker receives feedback from a set of sources, $\sources = \{s_1,..,s_n\}$.
+The random variable $F_i$, with $f_i$ denoting an outcome, represents the feedback of source $s_i$.
+The feedback may or may not correspond to the correct decision.
+For WMV, we assume\footnote{For model general decision-making scenarios, the options of feedback and that of decisions may not necessarily equal and may take a many-to-one mapping.} a one-to-one correspondence between the feedback that suggests the correct decision and the correct decision itself, and denote $F_i = \corre$ iff $f_i$ suggests correctly, $F_i \in \options$.
+Feedback of all the sources is represented by random variable $\Fv : \Fv = (F_1, \dots, F_n)$, with $\fb{:}\fb {=} (f_1, \dots, f_n)$ denoting an outcome, and its sample space is defined as $\Fb{:}\fb{\in}\Fb$.
+A decision mechanism is a function: $\ds : \Fb {\to} \options$.
+The quantity that the decision maker wants to maximize is the probability of making the correct decisions (which we shorthand as \emph{decision accuracy} or \emph{decision correctness} throughout the paper): $\prob(\ds(\Fv) = \corre)$.